 This may seem redundant, but the first step to selling a non-fungible token (NFT) on OpenSea is to have NFTs to sell.
 NFTs can be acquired by either being bought, earned, gifted, air-dropped, or created by you.

 You then need to create an account on OpenSea by connecting your crypto wallet and ensure that you not only have the NFT that you want to sell there, but that you also have enough of the associated cryptocurrency for the listing and transaction fee.
-You are then ready to begin listing your NFT on the site.
+Learn more about how much it costs to create NFTs.

 Table of Contents